AmanB779/chatbot/README.md

 # Aichatbot

 **Aichatbot** is an intelligent conversational assistant.
 It can answer questions, provide recommendations, and assist with various tasks in real-time.
+A manifest json is provided to integrate into browser as extension.

 ### Prerequisites